JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 * how to implement a sine oscillator in Rust with wavetable synthesis,
 * how a Rust project is structured,
 * how to manage dependencies in Rust, and
-* how to compile and run Rust project.
+* how to compile and run a Rust project.

+This article is self-contained: no knowledge of Rust is necessary.

 ## What is Rust?